Indigenous Peoples and local communities in the Voluntary Carbon Market: A tool for informed decision making

 As the Voluntary Carbon Market (VCM) expands, it increasingly intersects with the lives and lands of Indigenous Peoples and local communities (IPs and LCs).
-Public and private entities approach these communities to develop carbon projects on their lands.
-While some communities explore project development themselves, others find themselves fighting against outside actors developing activities on their land without their consent.
+Public and private entities approach these communities to develop carbon publications on their lands.
+While some communities explore publication development themselves, others find themselves fighting against outside actors developing activities on their land without their consent.

 Understanding and addressing the opportunities and risks of the VCM